Elkholy2021/pendulum_simulation/README.md

 ```
 If you did not provide the arguments, the node will publish the default values

-If you did not run the node '''water_current_pub''' or  the node got inturpted while running, the simulation parameters will be loaded from the yaml file.
+If you did not run the node ''' water_current_pub ''' or  the node got inturpted while running, the simulation parameters will be loaded from the yaml file.